hyeong01/Emergency-Medical-Accessibility/README.md

 For Health Care Economics Class, Yonsei 2020-Fall.

-This repository contians the data I collected, file for a presentation, and the source code I used to collect, process, and viualize the data.
+This repository contians the PT file, raw data, and the source code I used to collect, process, and viualize the data.